dragonflyoss/d7y.io/versioned_docs/version-v2.4.0/advanced-guides/open-api/preheat.md

 ### Create instance

-Open the harbor UI, go to `Distributions` item under `Administration` and click the `NEW INSTANCE` button to create create instance.
+Open the harbor UI, go to `Distributions` item under `Administration` and click the `NEW INSTANCE` button to create an instance.

 **Step 1:** Enter REST address of the Dragonfly Manager.